Z323323/Quadratic-residues/README.md

    if

-   $p \equiv \pm 1 \mod 12$
+   $p \equiv 1 \mod 12$

+   These results are partially correct for some arcane reason that we will probably better understand after the following sections.
 Most of the times very little explanations are made involving this stuff and so I tried to find complete solutions looking around on the web.
-This results match by the way, but for more you could also check [http://mathonline.wikidot.com/legendre-symbol-rules-for-3-p-and-6-p#:~:text=Legendre%20Symbol%20(3%2Fp),-Determine%20a%20rule&text=We%20first%20note%20that%20p,or%2011%20(mod%2012).].
+For more you could also check [http://mathonline.wikidot.com/legendre-symbol-rules-for-3-p-and-6-p#:~:text=Legendre%20Symbol%20(3%2Fp),-Determine%20a%20rule&text=We%20first%20note%20that%20p,or%2011%20(mod%2012).].

  </p>

-   ### Quadratic reciprocity prelude
+   ### Quadratic reciprocity prelude (yet another Gauss' Theorem)

    Let $p$ be an odd prime and $q$ an integer which is coprime with $p$.
 Let